Conqueror (video game): Reception

 The game was well received by critics, generally comparable to Zarch/Virus.
 The Archimedes version was given a score of 931 (out of 1000) by ACE magazine and 87% by The Games Machine who viewed it as an improvement over Zarch; "With more depth than Superior's previous Archimedes game, Conqueror is a change towards the more strategic style of game and as such is a change for the better - a product that is addictive and challenging in both the arcade and strategy sense of the word".

-The later versions generally scored slightly lower in the muti-format magazines with ACE giving the Amiga and ST versions 925 and 920 respectively, while The Games Machine gave both the ST and DOS versions 80%.
+The later versions generally scored slightly lower in the multi-format magazines with ACE giving the Amiga and ST versions 925 and 920 respectively, while The Games Machine gave both the ST and DOS versions 80%.
 Amiga Format called the game "first-class", and said it "will appeal to everyone who likes a good blast but also likes to think they can master a situation by good tactical planning", awarding a score of 93%.